yellowdog/python-examples/README.md

 - If `taskType` is set only at the TOML file level, then `taskTypes` is automatically populated for Task Groups, unless overridden.
 - If `taskType` is set at the Task level, then `taskTypes` is automatically populated for the Task Groups level using the accumulated Task Types from the Tasks included in each Task Group, unless overridden.
 - If `taskTypes` is set at the Task Group Level, and has only one Task Type entry, then `taskType` is automatically set at the Task Level using the single Task Type, unless overridden.

+For the **`bash`** and **`docker`** task types, automatic processing will be performed if the **`executable`** property is set.

+- For **Bash**, the script nominated in the `executable` property is automatically added to the `inputs` list (if not already present).
+This means the script file will be uploaded to the Object Store, and made a requirement of the Task when it runs.
+- For **Docker**, the variables supplied in the `dockerEnvironment` property are unpacked into the argument list as `--env` entries, the Docker container name supplied in the `executable` property is then added to the arguments list, followed by the arguments supplied in the `arguments` property.
+The `dockerUsername` and `dockerPassword` properties, if supplied, are added to the `environment` property.

+If the `executable` property is not supplied, the automatic processing above must be performed manually.

 ### Task Counts